glic3rinu/passlib/docs/password_hash_api.rst

     use ``utf-8`` to encode unicode passwords,
     and reproduce existing passwords as opaque bytes.

-*   Internally, it is recommended that handlers operate on :class:`unicode` for parsing / formatting purposes, and using :class:`bytes` only on decoded data to be passed directly into their digest routine.
+*   Internally, it is recommended that handlers use :class:`unicode` for parsing / formatting purposes, and only use :class:`bytes` for decoded binary data ready to be passed into their digest routines.

 *   Handlers should return hashes as native python strings.
     This means :class:`unicode` under Python 3,